The-Tech-Revolutioner/drmon/SECURITY.md

 ## Reporting a Vulnerability

-You can post on issues the vulnerability, preferable starting with "[Vulnerability]", so I can se that is a vulnerability issue.
+You can post on issues the vulnerability, preferable starting with "[Vulnerability]:", so I can se that is a vulnerability issue.